exonum/exonum-doc/src/advanced/timestamping-tutorial.md

     struct Timestamp {
         /// Hash of the content.
         content_hash: &Hash,
         /// Additional metadata.
         metadata: &str,
     }
 }
 ```

-The timestamp structure includes the hash of the timestamp and some additional metadata which can be added to the timestamp if required.
+The `Timestamp` structure includes the hash of the submitted file and its
+optional description.

 ```rust
 encoding_struct! {